OEM products: What is it? Is it worth buying?

 OEM software usually comes with a license per system, which means you can not install it on another computer.

-In theory, this means that an OEM version of Windows is connected to the first computer s, although Microsoft is not that strict about it.
+Theoretically, this means that an OEM version of Windows is connected to the first installer, although Microsoft is not so strict about it.

 Restarting Windows can usually be done very easily by contacting your customer service department.